scloud19/SECipedia/apache/apache_security_tips.md

             If you're utilizing Apache as a Proxy and have NOT set the ProxyTimeout directive This will set a timeout on proxy processes.
+                See the mod_proxy documentation (anything the references the default timeout value) for the scope of the timeout.